tony19-sandbox/render-function-troubleshoot/README.md

 # vue-tmp3

-This proejct attempts to demo a build that contains `with` statements, which are rejected by Closure Compile.
+This project attempts to demo a build that contains `with` statements, which are rejected by Closure Compiler.
 The OP claims the project must use render functions to reproduce the issue.
 However, I'm not able to reproduce the problem.

 https://stackoverflow.com/q/55316239/6277151